microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 }
 ```

-> Note: `createAtom()` returns a React component that clones the child element and applies the provided animation to it.
+> Note: `createAtomMotion()` returns a React component that clones the child element and applies the provided animation to it.

 <details>
   <summary>Optional utility components?</summary>